Syed-Niaz/Bellabeat-Capstone-Project/README.md

 - **Removing Duplicates**

-We will remove any deuplcate data if there are any.
+We will remove any duplicate data if there are any.

 ```
 daily_sleep.drop_duplicates(inplace= True)